Mozart: A Theory of Prodigies

 I would think that either one of these answers could be the beginning of understanding prodigal children, savants and those suffering from savant syndrome.

 I will take this a step further in an attempt to clarify what I am struggling to share: If the reader ever saw the movie 2002 A Space Odyssey he or she will recall that the film starts out showing very ancient, prehistoric, club-swinging people-like creatures.
-Indeed, one throwing his club into the air
+Indeed, one throwing his club into the air and the camera follows it magically changing the image to:

 This was the writer’s and director’s way of showing how far our kind had intellectually traveled between past, present and future.